JulianKemmerer/PipelineC/docs/PY_TO_LOGIC_DESIGN.md

-**Factory parameter disambiguation:** a struct class defined directly inside a factory function (its `__qualname__` contains `.<locals>.`) has that factory's own declared parameters appended to its canonical name, sorted by parameter name — unconditionally, as a pure function of the call's own inputs, so the result never depends on elaboration order (no shared registry is consulted, unlike a naive "detect and disambiguate on collision" approach would need).
+**Factory parameter disambiguation:** a struct class defined directly inside a factory function (its `__qualname__` contains `.<locals>.`) has that factory's own declared parameters appended to its canonical name, in **declaration order** (not sorted by parameter name — matches `_canonical_func_name`'s convention: the most identifying parameter leads) — unconditionally, as a pure function of the call's own inputs, so the result never depends on elaboration order (no shared registry is consulted, unlike a naive "detect and disambiguate on collision" approach would need).
 This is what makes two factory calls whose parameters combine arithmetically before reaching any field's type (e.g. a fixed-point factory where only `int_bits + frac_bits` sizes the single field, so `make_fixed_t(4, 8)` and `make_fixed_t(8, 4)` would otherwise both produce a `val: int12_t` field and hence an identical canonical name) still get distinct names — without requiring any change at the `@struct` call site.
-Value formatting mirrors `_canonical_func_name`'s convention for `@hw_func` closure params (above): a pypeline C type contributes its own canonical name, `int`/`bool` contributes its value (a negative value uses a `neg` prefix, since a bare `-` is not legal inside a VHDL identifier), `None` contributes `"None"`.
+Parameter capture uses `pypeline.capture_factory_args` (walking the live enclosing-factory frame directly, the same mechanism `_canonical_func_name` uses for `@hw_func` closures — see above), so a parameter *consumed* before reaching the struct's own definition is captured too, not just ones referenced directly in the class body.
+Each value is formatted by the shared `pypeline.encode_param_value` (a pypeline C type contributes its own canonical name, `int` contributes its value with a `neg` prefix for negatives since a bare `-` is not legal inside a VHDL identifier, `bool`/`None`/`str`/`float`/`dict`/`IntEnum` member each have their own encoding, anything else a labeled hash — see "Value encoding per parameter type" above).
 A bare, module-level `@struct` (no enclosing factory function) is unaffected.

 **Nested factory structs:**